Free Printable Chair Yoga for Seniors (With Pictures)

 We had to find a way to keep her blood flowing without risking a fall.
 That's when we discovered the power of gentle chair yoga.
 Just 10 minutes of seated stretching improved her circulation, eased her joint pain, and most importantly, gave her a tiny piece of her independence back.

-3 Best Chair Yoga Books for Seniors (Caregiver Recommended)
+3 Best Chair Yoga Books for Seniors

 The Comprehensive Guide